THE SEAFORTH

 Whether you are looking for part-time employment or just want to become involved in the Canadian Forces during your free time, you are encouraged to familiarize yourself with the information here and contact a recruiter if you meet the basic eligibility requirements.

 The Regiment is always in need of a helping hand at events and for development activities.
-Contact Rod Hoffmeister for more information about potential opportunities to contribute to the Regiment.
+Contact LCol (Ret’d) Rod Bell-Irving for more information about potential opportunities to contribute to the Regiment.

 The Foundation is the charitable arm of the Seaforth Highlanders of Canada Regiment.
 The goal is to raise funds to support the Regiment in areas not covered under the Department of National Defence budget.
 Income tax receipts are provided.